meltyourface/blank/posts/Psychologist/Twelve-Week-Narrative-Therapy-Intervention-for-Psychologists/index.md

 ## Reauthoring Life's Pages: A 12-Week Narrative Therapy Intervention for Psychologists

-Objective: To assist clients in deconstructing and reconstructing their life stories through the examination of their psychosocial perspectives, utilizing techniques such as externalizing conversations, unique outcome identification, and letter-writing activities, with the incorporation of creative elements to enhance the therapeutic experience.
+**Objective**: To assist clients in deconstructing and reconstructing their life stories through the examination of their psychosocial perspectives, utilizing techniques such as externalizing conversations, unique outcome identification, and letter-writing activities, with the incorporation of creative elements to enhance the therapeutic experience.

 Week 1 - Introduction and Mapping the Landscape of Action

-Objective: Establish rapport and gain an overview of the client's presenting problem.
+**Objective**: Establish rapport and gain an overview of the client's presenting problem.

 - Introduce narrative therapy concepts and principles
 - Use externalizing conversations to help the client describe their problem